-The Base configuration includes asynchronous serial transmission as well as four digital camera control lines for controlling exposure time, frame rates, and other camera control signals.
-These four control lines are configured in the camera file to generate precise timing signals for controlling digital camera acquisition.
+The Camera Link specifications include up to 64 data bits, enable signals, and asynchronous serial transmission, as well as four digital camera control lines for controlling exposure time, frame rates, and other camera control signals.
+The four control lines are configured in the camera file to generate precise timing signals for controlling digital camera acquisition.